-USMCA, Canada, & Mexico , by Steven Zahniser, USDA, Economic Research Service, June 2020
+USMCA, Canada, & Mexico, by Steven Zahniser, USDA, Economic Research Service, May 2021

-NAFTA at 20: North America's Free-Trade Area and Its Impact on Agriculture , by Steven Zahniser, Sahar Angadjivand, Thomas Hertz, and Lindsay Kuberka, USDA, Economic Research Service, February 2015
+NAFTA at 20: North America's Free-Trade Area and Its Impact on Agriculture, by Steven Zahniser, Sahar Angadjivand, Thomas Hertz, Lindsay Kuberka, and Alexandra Santos, USDA, Economic Research Service, February 2015